jul/game_of_life/docs/source/primitive.rst

 * DEAD or ALIVE : because True and False are too mainstream;
 * grid : your playground;
-* time : the number of time the game of life was played;
-* X,Y the size of the grid;
 * pixel : the pattern to draw a pixel;
 * oscillator, still, glider : a non exhaustive list of singular patterns in game
-* speed : the higher the variable the faster the animation

 Global *evil* function
 **********************